reyadkhan/laravelLocalization/README.md

 `Ex: http://localhost:8000?lang=en`<br>
 You can change the `query_var`.
 By default it is `lang`.<br>
 >It stores user's **locale** in session.
-So from next request it will take user locale from session. **Session key**(session_key) is also configured under config file.
+So from next request it will take user locale from session. **Session key**(session_key) is also configured under the config file.
 You can change the key if needed.